14 Strategies to Respond to the Silent Treatment Without Escalating Things

 Most times, you are not aware as to how you landed in such a situation.
 For instance, your partner stops talking to you out of the blue and you are apparently supposed to know why they are frustrated.

 A common coping mechanism in this situation is to mimic what your partner is doing.
 As days pass by, you fall out of the situation while leaving the issue unresolved.

 Why Do People Use the Silent Treatment?

-Silence is a weapon, that too an abusive one.
-Those who use silent treatment have some or all of the characteristics listed below:
+Silence is a weapon.
+And it can be an abusive one.
+Those who use silent treatment repeatedly have some or all of the characteristics listed below:

 If there are people in your life who have such characteristics and often give you a cold shoulder, please know that you are not powerless and there are ways to handle them.